The Best Gate Latch For Fences is Self-Locking and Easy to Install

 There are many types of gate latches, each of which works differently while serving the same purpose: to keep the gate secure and closed.
 Here’s a rundown of the most common types:

-- Thumb latches feature a traditional style handle with a thumb-activated push button.
+• Thumb latches feature a traditional style handle with a thumb-activated push button.
 The handle typically mounts on the outswing side of the gate.
-If they lock, they usually lock with a key like a traditional doorknob.
+If they lock, they usually lock with a key like a traditional doorknob lock.

-- Ring and lever-style gate latches are pretty old-school, but they can add a nice touch to a rustic garden.
+• Ring and lever-style gate latches are pretty old-school, but they can add a welcoming touch to garden gates.
 Ring-and-lever latches feature a ring that’s attached to the end of a lever.
 When the user lifts and twists the ring, the other side of the lever lifts, clearing the catch that holds it in place.
 These gate latches rarely lock.

-- Bolt latches operate by sliding a bolt-like latch into a catch.
+• Bolt latches operate by sliding a bolt-like latch into a catch.
 These gate latches are very common and are easy to lock with a padlock.
+A bolt latch may also be referred to as a sliding gate latch.

-- Butterfly latch consists of two metal plates, shaped like butterfly wings, that interlock when the gate is closed.
+• Butterfly latches consist of two metal plates, shaped like butterfly wings, that interlock when the gate is closed.
 This latch provides a strong and reliable way to keep the gate securely shut, preventing unauthorized access and ensuring the gate remains in place even in windy conditions.

 Material